The Best RADIUS Solution For AWS

 FreeRADIUS is one of the most widely used open-source RADIUS servers available.
 The benefits of FreeRADIUS can be summarized in 4 points:

-- It’s the most popular RADIUS server in the world for a reason; It works like a charm.
+- It’s the most popular RADIUS server in the world for a reason: It’s a no-frills, straightforward, and highly functional RADIUS platform.

 - It’s multithreaded, so it can process more than one transaction at a time.